 I have a relaxed approach to airline safety, especially when you roll the dice.
 But, this upcoming sortie was quickening the pulse.
 I mean... and I've flown; Air Maroc, Air Niugini, Air Algerie, even Air France... now it’s time for... er...
 Air Burkina...

 Well, the navigator distributed goggles, Red Cross parcels, even brown leather skull caps, ahead of the props being turned.
-My goggles did mist up at one point.
-But, come on, we’re flying at 500 feet, s*gar happens.
+My glasses misted up at one point.
+But, come on, we’re flying at 500 feet, sh*t happens.
 Any minor grumbles were quickly offset by the in-flight entertainment.
-The wing walker, Mahmoud from Khartoum, was simply outstanding.
+The wing walker, Mahmoud from Khartoum, was just outstanding.
 Fortunately, his straps held firm even as we diverted to spray crops on the outskirts of Ouagadougou, close to our final approach…

 Air Burkina, only joking.
-You were absolutely first rate.
 I’d fly you again tomorrow.
 Just as well, as I am heading to Mali, for the next leg of this road trip… tomorrow…

-Reading back and editing and editing and editing the above, perhaps Ouaga’s not coming out too well?
-Yes, basic.
-Yes, dirt poor.
+Reading back and editing and editing and editing the above, perhaps Ouaga’s not coming out so well?
+Yes, it's basic.
+Yes, it's dirt poor.
 However, the people?
-People make any country.
+People make any country?
 The Burkinabe are among the friendliest I’ve met on my travels.
-One of the most interesting places I've visited in Africa.
+One of the most fascinating places I've visited in Africa.

-Completely different to the rest of West Africa.
+It's entirely different to the rest of West Africa.
 The West Africa I’ve lived in for 5 years.
 No-one bothers you here.
-There're no ‘entrepreneurs’ outside the hotel.
-The people seem to have a certain pride and a humility.
+There are no ‘entrepreneurs’ outside the hotel.
+The people seem to have a particular pride and humility.

 People obey rules.
 There's order.
-In wider West Africa rules and laws are for everyone else.
-For instance, at traffic junctions, everyone obeys the signals.
-Where there're no lights there's a fellow with a fluorescent bib and a red flag and a green flag and a whistle.
+In broader West Africa rules and laws are for everyone else.
+For instance, at traffic junctions here, everyone follows the signals.
+Where there're no lights, there's a fellow with a fluorescent bib and a red flag and a green flag and a whistle.
 75% of the traffic appears to be motorbikes and pedal cycles; there’s a whiff of Vietnam, perhaps of communism, almost.
-At a junction there may be 200 bikes; when the green flag is lowered, the whistle, off they go.
+At a junction there may be 200 bikes; when the green flag is lowered, the whistle sounded, off they go.
 Back in Freetown, there isn't a single set of working traffic lights.
 OK, there is a comedy set on Pedemba Rd, but they’re not plugged into anything.
 Divas, what can I say…

 As I warm down and think about brekkie and noting it’s not yet 0730 hrs, I’m liking Ouaga.
-Maybe they're road warriors reading this, and I guess I’m a road warrior myself, albeit West African style.
-From that perspective it’s different; the worst Internet I've experienced in 15 years.
-If you covet things like a good budget hotel, Netflix, BBC iPlayer, browsing the Internet, email, WhatsApp, Skype, a decent cup of coffee, tasty chow, as part of your travel requirements… forget it.
-The pleasures are simple; a book, a kindle, a podcast...
+Maybe road warriors are reading this, and I guess I’m a road warrior myself, albeit West African style.
+From this perspective it’s different; the worst Internet I've experienced in 15 years.
+If you covet a good budget hotel, Netflix, iPlayer, browsing the Internet, email, WhatsApp, Skype, a decent cup of coffee, tasty chow, as part of your travel requirements… forget it.
+The pleasures are more straightforward; a book, a kindle, a podcast...

-But, when in life can you sleep in a city called Ouaga; a second city called Bobo… an episode of the Flintstones perhaps?
+But, come on, when in life can you sleep in a city called Ouaga; a second city called Bobo… an episode of the Flintstones perhaps?
 Tomorrow, it’s onwards to Bamako.
 Air Burkina awaits...

-After Mali, it’s Khartoum.
-Casablanca without the heroes.
-My first job after leaving the military.
+After Mali, Khartoum.
+Khartoum is Casablanca without the heroes.
+My first job was in Sudan after leaving the military.

 Feels these days I’m heading everywhere but Timbuktu.
 See you in Mali...

-The opening line is the most difficult to write.
-Will the others surely follow?
+The opening line is always the most difficult to write.
 Two possibilities.